CALL FOR TUTORIALS

 Submission Instructions

-Suitable templates are available from the ACM Website.
+Suitable LaTeX, Word, and Overleaf templates are available from the ACM Website (use sigconf proceedings template for LaTeX and the Interim Template for Word).
 For LaTeX, use:

 \documentclass[sigconf,natbib=true]{acmart}

-• Tutorial title and format (full or half day)
+• the title of the proposed tutorial and format (full or half day)

-Accepted abstracts will be published in the conference proceedings.
+Note that extended abstracts for accepted tutorials will be published in the conference proceedings.

 Tutorial Evaluation Criteria